impshum/Search-And-Follow-Bot/readme.md

 ### Instructions

 * Edit config.py (add twitter keys, search terms, messages and timer).
-* Open terminal/prompt and cd into search-follow directory.
+* Open terminal/prompt and cd into the directory.

-        cd path/to/search-follow
+        cd path/to/Search-And-Follow-Bot-1.0

 * Run it